Mendoncaa/LAPR2/docs/sprintB/us002/01.requirements-engineering/Readme.md

-# US002 - Register a job.
+# US002 - As an HRM, I want to register a job.